Skip to content

 ) -> np.ndarray:

-"""Solve for the dual weights then evaluate bivariate quantiles.
+"""Solve for the dual weights and evaluate bivariate quantiles.

 Args: